This article will look at the common Toyota 3.4 engine problems and how you can solve them if you experience them.

 A leakage in the cooling system

-The antifreeze liquid method, as it is popularly called, is an effective way of cooling the car’s engine.
+As popularly called, the antifreeze liquid method is an effective way of cooling the car’s engine.
 Since this cooling method makes use of liquid, leakage is inevitable.

 So, when there is a leakage in your vehicle’s cooling system, the coolant escapes, and air enters through the openings, which may lead to airlocks.
-When this occurs, the air bubbles that are already formed in the cooling system find it very difficult to escape, which may lead to a halt in coolant circulation.
+When this occurs, the air bubbles already formed in the cooling system find it very difficult to escape, leading to a halt in coolant circulation.

 - Ensure you always check for leakages in the cooling system